Sanix-Darker/sanixdk.xyz/content/blogs/getting-seniority-equals-getting-dumber.md

 ## DISCLAIMER: FEELINGS OVER FACTS

 Everything you're about to read is purely how I'm feeling about this journey.
-This isn't some universal truth or career advice - it's just one developer's descent into madness, documented for your entertainment.
+This isn't some universal truth or career advice, it's just one developer's descent into madness, documented for your entertainment.
 Your mileage may vary.
 Side effects may include: excessive googling, imposter syndrome, and the sudden urge to read CPU documentation at 3 AM.

 If you're a junior dev and this scares you: don't worry, this is just my personal flavor of existential crisis.
 You might get a completely different one, or even better, you might stay sane.
 The odds are in your favor if you stick to high-level languages and avoid asking "but why?" too often.